cephas001/mcu_eats/README.md

 # mcu_eats
-A food delivery application for McPherson University
+A food delivery application for MCU